Louisville's College Football Playoffs hopes may be over • The Louisville Cardinal

 Louisville is the far superior team in each these match-ups and will be favored to win the remaining seven games, including Houston.
 For Louisville to show they’re worthy of playing in the CFP, they win have to win their final seven games in impressive fashion.
 Double-digit wins in each game will be required.

 Even if Louisville finished the season with a 11-1 record, to make the cut for the final four the Cardinals are going to need some help.
-The best chance of Louisville getting into the playoffs is if they make it o the ACC conference championship game and win.
+The best chance of Louisville getting into the playoffs is if they make it to the ACC conference championship game, and win.
 Which means two ACC teams have to beat Clemson for the Cardinals to represent the Atlantic division.

 Let’s say Clemson doesn’t drop a game or only loses one, U of L still has slim chance of getting in.
 Louisville can fill the roll of “best one-loss team” in the nation and make their case, but they need other top teams in the nation – Washington, Ohio State and Michigan – to start dropping games.